A MASTERCLASS IN PHOTOGRAPHY

 The Workshop will take place at the EdeBooks studio in Sliema.
-Theory sessions are held on Monday, Wednesday and Friday 7pm to 9pm.
-Practical darkroom (sessions 7-9 listed below) will be held Monday-Thursday with group split between maximum 2 participants.
+Theory sessions are held on Monday, Wednesday 7pm to 9pm.
+Practical darkroom (sessions 7-9 listed below) will be held Monday-Friday with group split between maximum 2 participants.

 Introduction to the workshop and general overview